thosgood/this-weeks-finds/markdown/1-50/week35.md

 manifolds admitting certain types of "corners", and equipped with extra structures that topologists and physicist like, such as orientations, framings, or spin structures.
-The idea is that all the cutting-and-pasting constructions in n-dimensional topology can be described algebraically in the cobordism n-category.
-To wax rhapsodic for a moment, we can think of an n-category as exemplifying the notion of "ways to go between ways to go between ways to go between..... ways to go between things," and cobordism n-categories are the particular n-categories that algebraically encode the possibilities along these lines that are implicit in the notion of n-dimensional spacetime.
+The idea is that all the cutting-and-pasting constructions in $n$-dimensional topology can be described algebraically in the cobordism $n$-category.
+To wax rhapsodic for a moment, we can think of an $n$-category as exemplifying the notion of "ways to go between ways to go between ways to go between..... ways to go between things," and cobordism $n$-categories are the particular
+$n$-categories that algebraically encode the possibilities along these lines that are implicit in the notion of $n$-dimensional spacetime.

-Now, the problem is that the correct *definition* of an n-category is a highly nontrivial affair!
+Now, the problem is that the correct *definition* of an $n$-category is a highly nontrivial affair!
 And it gets more complicated as n increases!
 A 0-category is nothing but a bunch of objects.
 In other words, it's basically just a *set*, if we allow ourselves to ignore certain problems